gabrielrondon/ghost_dev/docs/milestone1.md

 # Milestone 1: Core Proof System Documentation

+## Deliverables we submitted
+Milestone 1: MVP - Core Proof System
+- Deploy a canister-based ZK proof system for private attestations Definition of Done: A working canister that can accept user input and generate a Zero-Knowledge Proof (ZKP) for a given use case (e.g., NFT holding or token ownership).

+- Develop a simple frontend for proof requests (ONE use case will be selected) Definition of Done: A basic web interface where users can connect their wallet, select a proof type, and request a ZKP.

+- Implement anonymous reference generation for proof verification Definition of Done: A unique, shareable proof link that third parties can use to verify the validity of a ZKP.

+- Test execution with an initial use case (ONE use case) Definition of Done: Successful end-to-end testing of a complete proof request, generation, and verification cycle.
+A test script and a demo video will be available.

 ## Overview
 This milestone implements a canister-based Zero-Knowledge Proof (ZKP) system for private attestations, focusing on NFT ownership verification.
 The system allows users to prove they own an NFT without revealing their identity.